 Economic Status and Spending for Health Care

 Although the economic security of seniors has improved, it remains fragile.
-About 40 percent of seniors depend on Social Security for 90 percent or more of their income.
-In 2014, over half of Medicare beneficiaries had annual incomes of less than $24,150, less than 200 percent of the federal poverty level.
+According to the most recently available data, 34 percent of seniors depend on Social Security for 90 percent or more of their income.
+In 2019, over half of Medicare beneficiaries had annual incomes of less than $29,650 and 25 percent had incomes below $17,000.
 More older women than older men are living at or near the federal poverty level.
 The average income for older women is less than for men because women have low average Social Security and retirement benefits.
 This is due to lower-paying or part-time jobs and time away from the workforce for family caregiving.

 Women who are only eligible for Medicare, and not Medicaid, spend a high percentage of their income on health care costs.
-Beneficiaries are responsible for premiums, deductibles, coinsurance and copayments on most services with no catastrophic cap, as well as for the cost of drugs when they reach the Part D prescription drug coverage gap.
+Beneficiaries are responsible for premiums, deductibles, coinsurance and copayments on most services with no catastrophic cap.
 Medicare beneficiaries also pay premiums for supplemental Medigap insurance or retiree health coverage, and for health care services not covered by Medicare.
 These uncovered services include vision, dental and hearing services, as well as long-term custodial care.
-The Kaiser Family Foundation estimated that out-of-pocket spending in 2010 for Medicare beneficiaries 65 and older was $5,036 for women compared to $4,363 for men.
+The Kaiser Family Foundation estimated that out-of-pocket spending in 2016 for Medicare beneficiaries 65 and older was $5,748 for women compared to $5,104 for men.
 As beneficiaries age, out-of-pocket spending consumes a larger share of their income.
-At age 85, total out-of-pocket spending for women was estimated to be $8,574 compared to $7,399 for men.
+At age 85, half of traditional Medicare beneficiaries spent at least 16 percent of their total income on out-of-pocket costs in 2016.

 While Medicare has provided nearly five decades of health and economic security to all seniors and people with disabilities, the program has been especially vital to women because: